DefaultV/ELPi/README.md

 <br>

 ## Why would I want this?
 (And why I made this project)
-If you want a free, easy to use audio streaming service, seeking an alternative to expensive surround sound systems being tethered to restrictive apps.
+If you want a free, easy to use audio streaming service (and without ads!), seeking an alternative to expensive surround sound systems being tethered to restrictive apps.
 Or just want a free alternative to audio services like Spotify, then this project might be for you!

 ```
 - Doesn't require Bluetooth